I finally bought an Elite Dangerous HOTAS and I might dare to call it my best hardware purchase of the year.

 - PC compatibility (Windows 10/8/7/Vista/XP) ensured thanks to Thrust master drivers available for download from our website; Internal memory and upgradeable firmware via the PC drivers

-- Military-grade Space and Flight Sim Precision: The X-56 Rhino delivers a multitude of customizable options including all the control surface options required to achieve the exact level of performance that aspiring combat pilots demand
+- Military-grade Space and Flight Sim Precision.
+Customizable options including all the control surface options required to achieve the exact level of performance that aspiring combat pilots demand

 - New Mini Analog Stick Control Surfaces: Control pitch, roll, yaw, backwards, forwards, up, down, left and right as well as gimballed weapons that are controlled separately from the space craft